web3-authn/tatchi/examples/tatchi-docs/src/docs/concepts/security-model.md

 2. **Workers for secrets** - Never expose keys to the main thread
 3. **Security headers** - CSP blocks injection attacks, Permissions Policy controls WebAuthn access
 4. **User presence guarantees** - Ensure TouchID approvals have user presence
-5. **VRF binding in Webauthn** - Ensures against replay attacks, and ensures each transaction signing attempt is fresh with user presence.
+5. **VRF binding in WebAuthn** - Ensures against replay attacks, and ensures each transaction signing attempt is fresh with user presence.

 This design makes an explicit tradeoff: